josh1248/cvwo-assignment-24-backend/README.md

 - access a SQLite db with `sqlite3 <filename>`.
 - find the database layout with `.schema`.
 - exit the sqlite3 shell with `;` to exit multiline query mode, then type `.exit`.

+A key problem which I have faced is cleanly processing `SELECT` SQL queries.
+The built-in version is cumbersome and forces you to declare every variable in your table, which makes marshalling into JSON a nightmare.
+I considered using an ORM, like GORM, but I thought it was overkill for a project like this.
+Additionally, I quite enjoy having control over the SQL queries I make.
+Hence, I will be using the lightweight extension package `sqlx` for my work.

 # CVWO Assignment Sample Golang App